 You can forward your AWS Network Firewall flow logs to Datadog using our easy-to-install Lambda function, using adjustable exclusion filters to ensure that you’re indexing a manageable volume of flow logs.
 Datadog will automatically enrich your flow logs with attributes, which you can then aggregate and filter using Log Analytics to view trends in network activity through your firewall.

 netflow.tcp.tcp_flags attribute—which indicates the values of the TCP flags within your firewall traffic in hexadecimal format—to identify a burst of abruptly reset connections (

 04), as shown below.
 This could mean that a process listening for these connections has crashed, or that your infrastructure is subject to a TCP reset attack.

 It’s crucial that you monitor your firewall to ensure that it’s blocking malicious traffic.
-You can use Datadog Security Monitoring to define Detection Rules that Datadog will use to identify potential threats within your AWS Network Firewall flow logs—regardless of whether your flow logs are indexed.
-In the screenshot below, Security Monitoring highlights a possible DoS attack on one AWS VPC, which it detected by tracking the frequency of traffic from the same IP address within a specific evaluation window.
+You can use Datadog Cloud SIEM to define Detection Rules that Datadog will use to identify potential threats within your AWS Network Firewall flow logs—regardless of whether your flow logs are indexed.
+In the screenshot below, Cloud SIEM highlights a possible DoS attack on one AWS VPC, which it detected by tracking the frequency of traffic from the same IP address within a specific evaluation window.